Basantloay/I2C_Demo/Single_Arduino/README.md

-# I2C on 1 Arduinos
+# I2C on single Arduino

 Write 200 bytes from master to slave

 Slave Address is 24

-Using Timer and ISR
+Using Timer interrupt and ISR

 OCRx - Output Compare Register